-Consumer loans, mortgage loans and loans to small and micro-sized companies are subject to automated evaluation and follow-up mechanisms that have been implemented, based on certain standard factors which, under the Institution criteria, are used to make decisions and allow greater efficiency in the handling of the high volume of loan applications.
+Consumer loans, mortgage loans and loans to small and micro-sized companies are subject to automated evaluation and follow-up mechanisms that have been implemented, based on certain standard factors which, under the Group's criteria, are used to make decisions and allow greater efficiency in the handling of the high volume of loan applications.

-(10) Restructured loans denominated in UDIs-
+(10) Restructured loans denominated in UDIS-

-As of December 31, 2020, and 2019, restructured loans denominated in UDIs amounted to \$391 and \$598, respectively.
+As of December 31, 2020 and 2019, restructured loans denominated in UDIS amounted to \$391 and \$598, respectively.